AbhinandIdikayil/AbhinandIdikayil/README.md

 ## About Me

 I am enthusiastic about Web devolepment, AI, Programming.
-I believe that the technology can revolutionize the enitre world.

 - 💼 Currently learning MERN
 - 🌱 Learning and exploring new technologies